JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-gradle/new-projects-gradle-init/index.md

 # Creating new Gradle Project

-* How to create new Gradle projects on the command line
+* How to create new Gradle projects on the command line.
-* Using the 'gradle init' command line tool
+* Using the 'gradle init' command line tool.